Sign On

 Behavioral Finance: How Emotions and Biases Can Drive Financial Decisions1

-<p>Behavioral Finance: How Emotions and Biases Can Drive Financial Decisions<sup>1</sup></p>
+<p>Behavioral Finance: How Emotions and Biases Can Drive Financial Decisions<sup><a href="#disclosure">1</a></sup></p>

-The Key Wealth Institute is a team of highly experienced professionals from across wealth management, dedicated to delivering commentary and financial advice.
-From strategies to manage your wealth to the latest political and industry news, the Key Wealth Institute provides proactive insights to help grow your wealth.
+The Key Wealth Institute is a team of highly experienced professionals representing various disciplines within wealth management who are dedicated to delivering timely insights and practical advice.
+From strategies designed to better manage your wealth, to guidance to help you better understand the world impacting your wealth, Key Wealth Institute provides proactive insights needed to navigate your financial journey.

 Can our biases influence our financial decisions?
 The answer, some experts say, is absolutely and positively yes.